 Do I need a Passport?
 Do I need a visa?

-All GEEO trips require that the participant have a valid passport that will not expire within 6 months of trip departure.
-If you have a U.S. passport, but it has expired, or will expire within 6 months of trip departure, click here for information on how to get it renewed.
+All GEEO trips require that the participant have a valid passport with 6 months validity.
+If you have a U.S. passport, but it will expire before, during or within 6 months of leaving India, click here for information on how to get it renewed.
 If you have never been issued a passport or have lost your passport, please click here.
 Processing time for US Passports is 4-6 weeks so please start this process immediately.

 When applying for the visa make sure you state the the purpose of your trip is "tourism".
 If you write "educational" or anything that makes you stand-out as a non-tourist they may confuse you for either a student needing an study visa or a teacher requiring a work visa.

-For the visa you will need our tour companies contact details in India:
+For the visa you may need our tour companies contact details in India.
+Here they are:

 Tower B, Delta Square

 M.G.
 Road, Sector - 25